tddschn/langwhat/README.md

 ```
 $ langwhat --help

-usage: lw [-h] [-z] [-s] [-V] what
+usage: lw [-h] [-z] [-s] [-C] [--show-token-usage] [-V] what

 positional arguments:
   what                what is it

 options:
   -h, --help          show this help message and exit
   -z, --zh            Use Mandarin to prompt and answer
   -s, --sydney        Use Sydney (Bing AI) instead of OpenAI
+  -C, --no-cache      Disable cache
+  --show-token-usage  Show token usage
   -V, --version       show program's version number and exit
 ```